Johann Chrysostom Magnenus

 He was born at Luxeuil in Burgundy.
 He took a medical degree at the University of Dôle.

-He joined the medical faculty at the University of Pavia, where he published his scientific work Democritus reviviscens in 1646.
+He joined the medical faculty at the University of Pavia, where he published his scientific work Democritus reviviscens sive de atomis in 1646.

 He cited Daniel Sennert, but his ideas were distinct from Sennert's and those of Democritus.
 He considered that atoms were the indivisible parts of three of the classical elements: earth, water and fire.